sollecitom/software-product-development-blog/content/posts/2023/2023-09-22-put-rest-to-rest.md

 And if you rename your business concepts, you need to version your API.

+What about the way REST advocates to use HTTP status codes?
+So when a student with given ID doesn't exist, a RESTful API returns the `404` HTTP status code.

+This also sucks, because HTTP status codes are about the HTTP protocol, not your business semantics.
+The `404 Not Found` status code indicates that a path doesn't exist.
+If you use it to say that a student doesn't exist, these two get mixed up.
+If a client invokes the wrong path by mistake, there's no telling whether it's due to a protocol error or to a nonexistent student.

 # The alternative

 So what can we do instead?
 Should we go back to SOAP, with its verbosity?
 Well, not really.
 And I'm not talking about `gRPC` either.